 sudo apt-get update && sudo apt-get dist-upgrade -y

-A reminder for the Linux newbies: when typing our password after "sudo", nothing show on the terminal, no dots or stars.
+A reminder for the Linux newbies: when typing our password after "sudo," nothing will show on the terminal, no dots or stars.
 We just enter our account's password and press Enter.

 The easiest way to install VirtualBox is through the software manager.
-For Ubuntu, it is the Software Center.
+For Ubuntu, it is the Ubuntu Software.
 For Linux Mint, it is the Software Manager.

-How to Install VirtualBox through the Ubuntu Software Center
+How to install VirtualBox through the Ubuntu Software

-In Ubuntu, we click on the Software Center icon and search for VirtualBox.
+In Ubuntu, we click on the Ubuntu Software icon and type "VirtualBox" on the search bar.

 In Linux Mint, we will find the Software Manager in the administration section of the main menu.

 Searching for VirtualBox will return a bunch of results.
-We select virtualbox-nonfree.
+We double-click the plain Virtualbox option.